danmilon/platformsh-example-drupal8/README.md

 ## Managing a Drupal site built with Composer

-Nothing is easier than managing a composer based Drupal site on Platform.sh.
+Nothing is easier than managing a Composer-based Drupal site on Platform.sh.
 See [Drupal 8 and Composer](https://docs.platform.sh/frameworks/drupal8.html) for details.
 For example adding a single module to your Drupal installation is as simple as:

 ```sh
 composer require drupal/devel